Varela, Lee, Metz & Guarino (VLMG)

 Thomas S. O'Leary

-• Currently representing a general contractor in an ASBCA appeal concerning a dispute with the government on a reservoir project as part of a major Everglades restoration plan.
+• Represented a general contractor in an ASBCA appeal concerning a dispute with the government on a reservoir project as part of a major Everglades restoration plan.

 • Represented an ENR U.S. Top 50 general contractor in a dispute with a museum owner.
 The parties reached a confidential settlement prior to the evidentiary hearing of the matter.